xingstar97/Harvard_CS109/cs109a_hw2_web.md

     strong multicollinearity or other numerical problems.

-**3.2 Re-create your plot from 2.2 using the predictions from `OLSModel` on the training and test set ... **
+**3.2**.
+Re-create your plot from 2.2 using the predictions from `OLSModel` on the training and test set.
+You should have one figure with two subplots, one subplot for the training set and one for the test set.